Add/Modify Entry - Tab Additional

 Select one of the following methods to use for the auto-complete mode:

-• Use global settings: With this method, data will, if possible, be inserted based on global settings.
+- Use global settings: With this method, data will, if possible, be inserted based on global settings.

-• Clipboard I: With this method, data is first copied to the clipboard and then entered into the target field by simulating the key combination SHIFT + INS.
+- Clipboard I: With this method, data is first copied to the clipboard and then entered into the target field by simulating the key combination SHIFT + INS.

-• Clipboard II: With this method, data is first copied to the clipboard and then entered into the target field by simulating the key combination CTRL +V.
+- Clipboard II: With this method, data is first copied to the clipboard and then entered into the target field by simulating the key combination CTRL + V.

-• Keyboard input simulation: With this method, data is entered into the target field by simulating keyboard typing.
+- Keyboard input simulation: With this method, data is entered into the target field by simulating keyboard typing.

-• Multi-Channel Obfuscation: This method offers particular protection from keyloggers as the password is not entered all at once but by a random mix of entry methods.
+- Multi-Channel Obfuscation: This method offers particular protection from keyloggers as the password is not entered all at once but by a random mix of entry methods.

-• Windows Messaging I: This method sends passwords directly to the target input field.
+- Windows Messaging I: This method sends passwords directly to the target input field.

 Usually, you will not need to change this option.
 Each of the methods above works correctly in the majority of the cases.
 For testing purposes, you can open Notepad.exe and check the auto-completion of a dummy password.
-There are, however, some exceptions in which one or more of these methods does not work.
+There are, however, some exceptions in which one or more of these methods do not work.
 In this case, we recommend trying each method.

 Preferred browser